 We start by quickly reviewing the background regarding the fundamental concepts and notations.

-We denote by $\mathcal{P}_{\mathbb{L}}$ the positive cone of the ambient lattice $\mathbb{L}$ into which $S=\NS(X)$ is assumed to be primitively embedded by an embedding $$\iota : S\hookrightarrow \mathbb{L}.$$
+We denote by PL the positive cone of the ambient lattice L into which S=NS(X) is assumed to be primitively embedded by an embedding ι:S↪L.

-We define a chamber structure on $\mathcal{P}_{\mathbb{L}}$.
-Elements of this chamber structure are called $\mathbb{P}_{\mathbb{L}}$-chambers.
+We define a chamber structure on PL.
+Elements of this chamber structure are called PL-chambers.
 See sections 1.1.2 and 1.2 of our thesis for more details.
-A $\mathcal{P}_{\mathbb{L}}$-chamber $\mathcal{D}$ is said to be $\iota(S)$-nondegenerate whenever the intersection $$\mathcal{D}\cap\mathcal{P}_S$$ has non-empty interior.
-When this is the case, the chamber $\mathcal{D}$ induces a $\mathcal{P}_S$-chamber $$D=\mathcal{D}\cap \mathcal{P}_S$$ on the positive cone $\mathcal{P}_S$ of $S$.
-This is how a chamber structure on $\mathcal{P}_S$ is obtained.
+A PL-chamber D is said to be ι(S)-nondegenerate whenever the intersection DPS has non-empty interior.
+When this is the case, the chamber D induces a PS-chamber D=DPS on the positive cone PS of S. This is how a chamber structure on PS is obtained.

-The elements of this chamber structure are called $\ps$-chambers.
+The elements of this chamber structure are called PS-chambers.

-Understanding why we need to provide the Borcherds’ method with an initial $\mathcal{P}_S$-chamber contained in $\text{Nef}(X)\cap \mathcal{P}_S$.
+Understanding why we need to provide the Borcherds’ method with an initial PS-chamber contained in Nef(X)PS.

-The Borcherds’ method needs a starting point to start exploring and processing the chamber structure over $\text{Nef}(X) \cap \mathcal{P}_S$.
-That is, the Borcherds’ method needs to be provided with an initial $\mathcal{P}_S$-chamber $D_0$ contained in $\text{Nef}(X) \cap \mathcal{P}_S$.
+The Borcherds’ method needs a starting point to start exploring and processing the chamber structure over Nef(X)PS.
+That is, the Borcherds’ method needs to be provided with an initial PS-chamber D0 contained in Nef(X)PS.

-For each of the three possible even hyperbolic ambient lattices mentioned in this table, a suitable Weyl vector $w_0$ associated with a $\mathcal{P}_{\mathbb{L}}$-chamber $\mathcal{D}_0$, as indicated in Prof. Shimada’s 2013 article.
+For each of the three possible even hyperbolic ambient lattices mentioned in this table, a suitable Weyl vector w0 associated with a PL-chamber D0, as indicated in Prof. Shimada’s 2013 article.

-Assuming that the $\pl$-chamber $\DD_0$ with Weyl vector $w_0$ cannot be asserted as nondegenerate, and that an ample class $a_0$ such that $a_0 \notin \text{Int}(\DD_0 \cap \ps)$ is known, we explain how to proceed in order to obtain an updated embedding $$\iota_\text{upd} : S \hookrightarrow \mathbb{L}$$ from the data of $a_0, w_0$ and of the initial embedding $\iota : S \hookrightarrow \LL $, in such a way that $$\iota_\text{upd}(a_0)\in\text{Int}(\mathcal{D}_0 \cap \ps)$$ so that it can be asserted that $\DD_0$ induces a $\mathcal{P}_S$-chamber $$D_0 = \mathcal{D}\cap\mathcal{P}_S$$ contained in $\text{Nef}(X) \cap \mathcal{P}_S$, thus providing the Borcherds’ method with an initial $\ps$-chamber $D_0$ from which can begin the exploration of the $\mathcal{P}_S$-chamber structure over $\text{Nef}(X) \cap \mathcal{P}_S$.
+Assuming that the PL-chamber D0 with Weyl vector w0 cannot be asserted as nondegenerate, and that an ample class a0 such that a0Int(D0PS) is known, we explain how to proceed in order to obtain an updated embedding ιupd:S↪L from the data of a0,w0 and of the initial embedding ι:S↪L, in such a way that ιupd(a0)Int(D0PS) so that it can be asserted that D0 induces a PS-chamber D0=DPS contained in Nef(X)PS, thus providing the Borcherds’ method with an initial PS-chamber D0 from which can begin the exploration of the PS-chamber structure over Nef(X)PS.

-Obtaining such a chamber is essential: Indeed, if you provide the Borcherds’ method with an initial $\mathcal{P}_S$-chamber is not contained in $\text{Nef}(X) \cap \mathcal{P}_S$, then the method will forever be stuck outside of the $\text{Nef}(X) \cap \mathcal{P}_S$ area of study…
+Obtaining such a chamber is essential: Indeed, if you provide the Borcherds’ method with an initial PS-chamber is not contained in Nef(X)PS, then the method will forever be stuck outside of the Nef(X)PS area of study…

-Borcherds’ method (Hamster) stuck outside of $\text{Nef}(X) \cap \mathcal{P}_S$, whose complement has been colored with transparent blue.
-Two $(-2)$-walls, in purple, prevent the Borcherds’ method from entering the chamber structure over $\text{Nef}(X) \cap \mathcal{P}_S$.
+Borcherds’ method (Hamster) stuck outside of Nef(X)PS, whose complement has been colored with transparent blue.
+Two (2)-walls, in purple, prevent the Borcherds’ method from entering the chamber structure over Nef(X)PS.

 You don’t want to be stuck like the Hamster pictured above.
 Indeed, let’s consider that this Hamster represents Borcherds’ method.
-It is forever stuck outside of the chamber structure over $\text{Nef}(X) \cap \mathcal{P}_S$ : Recall that $\text{Nef}(X) \cap \mathcal{P}_S$ is bound by $(-2)$-walls, and that a core principle of the Borcherds’ method is that such walls cannot be crossed.
-That is, the method is not allowed to compute the Weyl vector of a $\mathcal{P}_S$-chamber $D^\prime$ adjacent to a $\mathcal{P}_S$-chamber $D$ contained in $\text{Nef}(X) \cap \mathcal{P}_S$ along a $(-2)$-wall, because $D^\prime$ is not contained in $\text{Nef}(X) \cap \mathcal{P}_S$ !
+It is forever stuck outside of the chamber structure over Nef(X)PS : Recall that Nef(X)PS is bound by (2)-walls, and that a core principle of the Borcherds’ method is that such walls cannot be crossed.
+That is, the method is not allowed to compute the Weyl vector of a PS-chamber D adjacent to a PS-chamber D contained in Nef(X)PS along a (2)-wall, because D is not contained in Nef(X)PS !

 The Borcherds’ method relies on the RatDetect to avoid crossing such adjacencies.
 As indicated by its name, the procedure RatDetect, from section 1.7.1 of our thesis, detects such walls and enables the Borcherds’ method to avoid crossing these dangerous adjacencies.